 - Shop sales!
-You will be amazed at all the Christmas decor already on sale now.
-The faux evergreen branch above was $4.90 and I got it on sale for 25% off!
+You will be amazed at all the Christmas decor on sale now.
+BALSAM HILL has gorgeous trees, garland, wreaths and more on sale now!

-- Choose sprays of greens that are real life size.
+- Choose greens that are life-size.
 If you want your faux greens to look real, they have to be the right size.

-- Think about buying a realistic garland (on sale, of course) to cut apart.
+- Think about buying a realistic garland to cut apart.
 You get lots of greenery for the money!

-- Add the correct pinecone to the type of evergreen sprays.
+- Add the correct pinecone to the type of evergreen.
 It will make your arrangments look so much more authentic.

 - Fluff, bend and arrange each evergreen branch individually.
-Don’t just plunk faux greens in an arrangement without “arranging” them.
+Don’t just plunk down, hang or put up faux greens in without “arranging” them.

 - The most popular types of faux greenery are… short needle evergreen, pine evergreen, cypress, boxwood, and juniper.

 - Mix other faux greens like eucalyptus and berries with faux evergreens.